 With the adoption of most of the UNCITRAL Model Law on Cross-Border Insolvencies in 2009, Canadian courts are now mandated to cooperate with foreign courts, subject to public policy concerns, once an ancillary proceeding is commenced.
 Pursuant to these regimes, proceedings ancillary to both foreign main and foreign non-main proceedings may be commenced in Canada.
 Neither the BIA nor the CCAA contain time frames or time restrictions for any such filings.
 Ancillary proceedings may be commenced by a foreign representative, which is a party appointed in the foreign proceeding.
 An automatic stay is granted if the proceeding is recognised as a foreign main proceeding, and a discretionary stay may be granted if the proceeding is recognised as a foreign non-main proceeding.

-2 Office of the Superintendent of Bankruptcy Canada, 'Insolvency Statistics in Canada — 2020', online: www.ic.gc.ca/eic/site/bsf-osb.nsf/eng/h_br04455.html.
+2 Office of the Superintendent of Bankruptcy Canada, 'Insolvency Statistics in Canada — December 2021', online: www.ic.gc.ca/eic/site/bsf-osb.nsf/eng/br04582.html [Insolvency Statistics - December 2021].

-4 Bank of Canada, 'Monetary Policy Report' April 2021, online: www.bankofcanada.ca/wp-content/uploads/2021/04/mpr-2021-04-21.pdf.
+4 Bank of Canada, Monetary Policy Report April 2022 at 1, online: www.bankofcanada.ca/wp-content/uploads/2022/04/mpr-2022-04-13.pdf.

 5 RSC 1985, c B-3.